Cosmetics: Definition and etymology

 The word cosmetics is derived from the Greek κοσμητικὴ τέχνη (kosmetikē tekhnē), meaning "technique of dress and ornament," from κοσμητικός (kosmētikos), "skilled in ordering or arranging," and from κόσμος (kosmos), meaning "order" and "ornament.".

 Legal definition

-Though often referred to socially as makeup, cosmetics technically include substances used to clean or alter the complexion, skin, hair, or teeth -- placing eye shadow, teeth-whitening strips, and perfumes under the same umbrella.
+Though often referred to socially as makeup, cosmetics technically include substances used to clean or alter the complexion, skin, hair, or teeth—placing eye shadow, teeth-whitening strips, and perfumes under the same umbrella.

 In the United States, the Food and Drug Administration (FDA), which regulates cosmetics, defines cosmetics as products "intended to be applied to the human body for cleansing, beautifying, promoting attractiveness, or altering the appearance without affecting the body's structure or functions."
 This broad definition includes any material intended for use as an ingredient in a cosmetic product, with the FDA specifically excluding pure soap from this category.

+The European Union defines cosmetic products as "any substance or mixture intended to be placed in contact with the external parts of the human body (epidermis, hair system, nails, lips and external genital organs) or with the teeth and the mucous membranes of the oral cavity with a view exclusively or mainly to cleaning them, perfuming them, changing their appearance, protecting them, keeping them in good condition or correcting body odours;".

+In Canada, cosmetics are defined as "any substance or mixture of substances, manufactured, sold or represented for use in cleansing, improving or altering the complexion, skin, hair or teeth and includes deodorants and perfumes."
+This list includes hand soap, unlike the FDA, and handmade cosmetics.

+China has the most complicated legal definition of cosmetics, stating; "chemical products that are applied on the surface of any part of the human body (such as skin, hair, nails and lips) by smearing, spraying and other similar ways to keep the body hygiene, to get rid of undesirable odors, to protect the skin, to enhance the beauty of the appearance."
+Notably, all oral care products are excluded from this definition.
+Cosmetics are also split into two categories, special use and non-special use.
+Special use cosmetics, which includes hair products, deodorants, whitening products, sunscreen, and anti-aging products, has stricter regulations, and must have an administrative license in order to produce.
+Non-special use cosmetics are defined as "all other cosmetics not considered special use cosmetic”, and can be divided further into domestic and imported cosmetic products.